Leene/hungry-walker/README.md

 ![](./img/screenshots_finishedApp/startArea.png)

 ## Planned Improvements
-- Push-up notifications when User is close to specific shop
+- Push-up notifications when user is close to specific shop
 - Map where you can see where the shop exactly is